yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 }
 {% endhighlight %}

 The filter can be used to control if a result should be used or not (the `Skip` decision).
 If we have enough results and we can move to the reduce phase (the `Break` decision).
 If we should continue accumulating results (the `Continue` decision).
-Or if we dont want to use the current result and move to the reduce phase (the `SkipAndBreak` decision).
+Or if we don't want to use the current result and move to the reduce phase (the `SkipAndBreak` decision).

 The filter can also be used as a way to be identify that results have arrived and we can do something within our application as a result of that.
 Note, in this case, make sure that heavy processing should be performed on a separate (probably pooled) thread.